Dadao (sword): Use

 The dadao is a hand-and-a-half sword, in that it can accommodate two handed use, but is still nimble enough for single handed use.
-Its clipped tip allows for stabbing actions while the broad thin blade allow it to excel at powerful sweeping cuts.
+Its clipped tip allows for stabbing actions while the broad thin blade allows it to excel at powerful sweeping cuts.

 During the early 20th century the dadao was popular both with martial arts schools, militias, and the military.
-In the opening engagements with the Japanese during World War 2, soldiers armed with dadao famously defended Beijing in the Marco Polo bridge incident.
+In the opening engagements with the Japanese during World War II, soldiers armed with dadao famously defended Beijing in the Marco Polo Bridge incident.
 Although writers during the 1930s do lay out specifications for a sword with a 23 in blade, 3 inched clip back, and a weight of 3.5 lbs, decentralized production resulted in incredibly varied designs; even military examples show tremendous variety in styles of sword compared to other military pattern blades.